daniel-le97/nuxt-app/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Minimal Starter with socket

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.